top of page

 • Include warming spices in your diet: ginger, cinnamon, nutmeg, clove, black pepper, cardamom, orange peel & fennel seeds.
 These aid recovery and contain properties to help with postpartum abdominal pain and bleeding.

-• Eat smaller regular meal every 2-3 hours so you don't overwhelm your digestive system and help maintain the effectiveness of that “cooking pot” in extracting the nutrients you need.
+• Eat smaller, regular meals every 2-3 hours so you don't overwhelm your digestive system and help maintain the effectiveness of that “cooking pot” in extracting the nutrients you need.

 • Room temperature water.
 Again, the idea is to keep that “cooking pot “simmering and cold water may douse the flame of that “cooking pot”.